Augmenting Pre-trained Language Models with QA-Memory for Open-Domain Question Answering

 \section{Conclusion}

-In this paper, we aim at proposing a more accurate and efficient architecture to utilize QA-pairs as representation units of knowledge.
-Our proposed model \modelname outperforms RePAQ significantly while utilizing our proposed less expensive training procedure.
-Furthermore, we show how a QA-backed model can be used to perform compositional reasoning and address more complex queries.
-In the future, we hope to further close the gap with state-of-the-art document-based retrieve-and-read models and extend this approach to a broader range of tasks beyond open-domain Question Answering.
+In this paper, we propose a more accurate and efficient architecture to utilize QA-pairs as representation units of knowledge.
+Our proposed model \modelname outperforms RePAQ significantly, while leveraging our less expensive training procedure.
+Furthermore, we show how a QA-backed model can perform compositional reasoning and address more complex queries.
+In the future, we hope to further close the gap with state-of-the-art document-based retrieve-and-read models and extend this approach to a broader set of tasks.